Abhishekk066/Abhishekk066/README.md

 ## 🤖 Automation Focus

-I actively work on browser automation using **Puppeteer and TypeScript**, building scripts and tools for:
+I work on browser automation and scripting using **Puppeteer and Python**, building tools for:
 - Automated workflows
 - Data extraction & scraping
-- Testing and repetitive task automation
+- Basic testing and repetitive task automation

 ---